sbt/website/src/sphinx/Detailed-Topics/Tasks.md

     // Bind the implementation to a specific key intTask := intTaskImpl.value

-Note that whenever .value is used, it must be within a task definition, such as within Def.task above or as an argument to :=.
+Note that whenever `.value` is used, it must be within a task definition, such as within `Def.task` above or as an argument to `:=`.

 ### Modifying an Existing Task